 The Lake County Continuum of Care is committed to addressing problems as they arise in a transparent, prompt, and fair manner.
-Complaints and grievance should be addressed to the LCCoC Chairperson, in writing, and will be responded to within seven to ten working days. procedures are defined in our Grievance Policy.
+Complaints and grievance procedures are defined in our Grievance Policy.
 The policy is posted at lakecoc.org.

 Non-Discrimination - Section 9